Best Christmas gift picks under $100 you can still get

 Bid adieu to leaky reusable toiletry bottles for travel with Cadence.
 They make a great gift for frequent travelers.

-Cadence's 0.56-ounce toiletry pods are worth the splurge because they're magnetic, helping you keep everything in one place, and promise to not leak.
+Cadence's 0.56-ounce toiletry pods are magnetic, helping you keep everything in one place, and they promise not to leak.
 You can customize them by choosing their color and the label.
 Fill them with shampoo, moisturizer, lotion and more and pop them in your carry-on.
-The Cadence site even has a capacity calculator that tells you how many uses worth of product fits in these pods.
+The Cadence site even has a capacity calculator that tells you how many uses worth of product fits in each pod.

 This set comes with six pods, which is an $84 value.